Union Pacific in Utah, 1996 to today

 (Read more about the history of the Great Salt Lake causeway, as part of the Ogden Rails project)

 The depot at Thompson, Utah (former D&RGW) was demolished during the week of February 16-19, 2016.
-(Reported by Adam Pinales on the Utah Rail Enthusiasts Facebook group)
+(Adam Pinales, message to Rails Through the Wasatch group on Facebook group, February 24, 2016)